Ramatich/alx-system_engineering-devops/0x02-shell_redirections/README.md

 To use the script, provide an input file containing the acrostic text as input.
 The decoded message will be printed to the standard output.

+##Empty casks
+To find all empty files and directories should be displayed